mdn/content/files/en-us/web/accessibility/aria/roles/link_role/index.md

   - Accessibility
 ---

 A `link` widget provides an interactive reference to a resource.
-The target resource can be either external or local, i.e., either outside or within the current page or application.
+The target resource can be either external or local; i.e., either outside or within the current page or application.

 > **Note:** Where possible, it is recommended that you use a native {{HTMLElement("a")}} element rather than the `link` role, as native elements are more widely supported by user agents and assistive technology.
 Native {{HTMLElement("a")}} elements also support keyboard and focus requirements by default, without need for additional customization.